Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How to become a mortgage licensee in Connecticut

-The requirements to become a licensed mortgage professional in Connecticut vary depending on the type of license being applied for.
-Complete licensing information can be found on the NMLS Resource Center website.
+The requirements to become a licensed mortgage professional in Connecticut vary depending on the type of license being sought.

 Many states have their own surety bond requirements for mortgage professionals.
 This means mortgage professionals who work in several states often have multiple surety bonds.
 Use the map below to learn more about mortgage bonds in other states.